linuxdeepin/wiki.deepin.org/en/Installation/Installation_Requirements.md

 &emsp;&ensp;Besides, you need to prepare a USB flash drive, or a disc and CD/DVD drive, then visit Deepin website (https://www.deepin.org) to download the latest ISO file, and create a boot disk.

 # Burn ISO images
+The installation media can be burned to a CD, or now more commonly, “burned” to a USB drive
 # Check Hardware Requirement
 ## Minimum Hardware Specifications